EvanHei/FileLocker/README.md

 <img src="./images/DecryptForm.png" alt="Decrypt Form" width="400">

-The Decrypt Form allows users to input the password they used to encrypt.
+The Decrypt Form allows users to decrypt by inputting the encryption password.

 - **→**: decrypts the file with the provided password, if correct.
 - **👁**: shows or hides the password.